Resolving Spring Boot Service Communication in Istio

 The default Istio demo installation deploys the istio-ingressgateway as a LoadBalancer.
 If modified to NodePort for local access, routing can fail.
 Reverting the service type to LoadBalancer and explicitly assigning an external IP ensures proper traffic entry.

-bash kubectl patch svc istio-ingressgateway -n istio-system --patch '{"spec": { "type": "LoadBalancer", "externalIPs": ["10.0.0.50"] }}'
+kubectl patch svc istio-ingressgateway -n istio-system --patch '{"spec": { "type": "LoadBalancer", "externalIPs": ["10.0.0.50"] }}'

 Correcting Container and Application Port Mismatches

-Inter-service calls fail if the Kubernetes container port definition does not match the actual port the Spring Boot applicasion listens on.
+Inter-service calls fail if the Kubernetes container port definition does not match the actual port the Spring Boot application listens on.
 For instance, if Service B defines port 8081 in its deployment manifest but the Spring Boot application defaults to 8080, the sidecar proxy cannot connect.
 Ensure the server.port property in the Spring Boot configuration aligns with the container port specification.

 Adjusting Service Ports for DNS Resolution